openhealthcare/opal-trendy/README.md

 # so we pass back, subrecord__t__function__field="value"
 # or subrecord__value__etc

-# TODO, links from the axis of the age histogram work

 # TODO, I want a graph of episode starts per team
 # TODO, For condition I want, when another condition is selected for it to give
 #       Me the % chance the patient has other conditions